dheero/OBF.github.io/wiki/Google_Summer_of_Code_Application_Evaluation.md

     the primary mentor to take into consideration, or email the primary mentor.
-4. Give the top 2 or 3 applications for your idea that may warrant funding (see below) a gradated positive score to establish your preference (+4 for the best, +3 second, +2 third).
+4. Give the top 2 or 3 applications for your idea that may warrant funding (see below) a graduated positive score to establish your preference (+4 for the best, +3 second, +2 third).
 Add +1 to the best one (for a total of +5) if your comments only point out refinements and in principle you're happy with the application